ramblingpm/raceplanner/QUICK_START.md

 # Quick Start Guide

-Get up and running with Race Planner in 10 minutes!
+Get up and running with in 10 minutes!

 ## Prerequisites